B1TC0R3/sbd_laboratory/md/SBD_Labor_2.md

 `parseClaimsJws()` method cannot be a full token, but only the claims.

 The second snipped will work as intended and deny the action while logging the error message "*You are not an admin user*".
-This is because the class will not accept the `alg: none` setting and attempt to validate the token using `JWT_PASSWORD` regardeless.
+This is because the class will not accept the `alg: none` setting.

 Documentation for these methods was obtained here: